There are three ways of appealing against the decision of the magistrates:

 Appeals to the High Court by way of case stated

-- The application must be made in writing within 21 days of the sentence, and should state the point of law upon which the opinion of the High Court is sought.
+- The application must be made in writing within 21 days of the decision being challenged, and should state the point of law upon which the opinion of the High Court is sought.

 - The application is sent to the clerk of the convicting magistrates’ court.